OceanographyforEveryone/OpenCTD/README.md

 #### 5.2 Pressure Sensor

 There are several options and configurations for the pressure sensor, all of which rely on the MS5803-14BA sensor module.
-The simplest solution is a prefabricated model that requires no additional modificaion, just solder headers or connectors to Gound, Vin, SCL, and SDA and connect to the Qduino.
+The simplest solution is a prefabricated model that requires no additional modificaion, just solder headers or connectors to Gound, Vin, SCL, and SDA and connect to the Qduino (we strongly recommend this option for people who do not have extensive experience with soldering).

 ![Three possible pressure modules.](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/Images/PS1.jpg?raw=true "Three possible pressure modules")